bobni/CS294_Final_Project/README.md

 gray_cat_dog_q_20_test.zip: Contains the test set used for most of the paper; this is a subset of CIFAR10 corresponding to all of the dog and cat images in the test set; we also apply JPEG compression (Q20) and grayscaling.

+### Scripts

 **Found in the src/ foulder:**

 nntailoring-binary.py: This is an adapted form of the nntailoring repo's capacityreq.py file, and has the same purpose of producing the number of thresholds, MEC, and max capacity requirements for a binary class set.

 nntailoring-multi.py: This is an adapted form of the nntailoring repo's capacityreq.py file, and has the same purpose of producing the number of thresholds, MEC, and max capacity requirements for a multi-class set.

-CS_294_–CIFAR_10_–_2_class_to_memorization.ipynb: This is the notebooke used to generate the model trained to 100% memorization, using the data found in the data folder.
+CIFAR10 2 class to memorization.ipynb: This is the notebooke used to generate the model trained to 100% memorization, using the data found in the data folder.
 This script includes:
 - Compression and normalization of data
 - Splitting training, test, and validation sets
 - Training the model across 13 neurons